-Because those who apply for no medical exam life insurance are typically more risky to the life insurance carrier, the premium that is charged for these policies is usually higher.
-However, this is another potential outlet for providing the coverage – and the peace of mind – that your loved ones deserve.
+Because those who apply for these policies are typically more risky to the life insurance carrier, the premium that is charged for these policies is usually higher.
+However, this is another potential outlet for providing the coverage that your loved ones deserve.

 Where to Get the Best Premiums for Life Insurance After a Stroke

 If you’re ready to see if you qualify for life insurance after a stroke, we can help.
-We work with many of the top life insurance carriers in the marketplace today, and we can assist you in obtaining all of the information that you require for making a good purchasing decision.
 When you want to move forward, use the form on this page to get your first set of life insurance quotes.